zig-bitcoin/coconut/README.md

 ### Benchmark Results

-The benchmark results are presented in a table format, displaying both nanosecond and millisecond timings:
+The benchmark results are presented in a table format, displaying both nanosecond and millisecond timings.

+Example of a benchmark report:

 | Operation        | Time (ns) | Time (ms) |
 | ---------------- | --------: | --------: |